 Bias Rating: LEAST BIASED

 Factual Reporting: HIGH

 Founded in 2013, War on the Rocks is a website that reports on national security, defense, and military.
-According to their about page “War on the Rocks is a platform for analysis, commentary, debate and multimedia content on foreign policy and national security issues through a realist lens.
+According to their about page, “War on the Rocks is a platform for analysis, commentary, debate, and multimedia content on foreign policy and national security issues through a realist lens.
 It features articles and podcasts produced by an array of writers with deep experience in these matters: top-notch scholars who study war, those who have served or worked in war zones, and more than a few who have done it all.”
-The CEO is Ryan Evans and the Editor-at-Large is Usha Sahay.

-According to Founder and CEO Ryan Evans “Current and former military makeup about 40 percent of War on the Rocks’ readership, he says; another bucket includes people in government as civilians, working on defense, diplomacy, and national security issues; there are also defense contractors, grad students, professional academics, and “people that are just very passionate about these topics,” including a number of journalists that cover them for the national media.”
+According to Founder and CEO Ryan Evans, “Current and former military make up about 40 percent of War on the Rocks’ readership, he says; another bucket includes people in government as civilians, working on defense, diplomacy, and national security issues; there are also defense contractors, grad students, professional academics, and “people that are just very passionate about these topics,” including several journalists that cover them for the national media.”